 St. Augustine Ghost Tours: 6 Chances for Paranormal Encounters

-Top 6 St. Augustine Ghost Tours for History and Paranormal Activity
+St. Augustine Ghost Tours for History and Paranormal Activity

 Secrets of St. Augustine Ghost Tours

 For over 20 years, Dion Moore has been sharing St. Augustine’s spooky tales during his 75-minute walking tours.
-From June through October, he takes guests on nightly walking tours that cover over 450 years of history and twisted tales.
+From June through October, he takes guests on nightly walking tours that cover 450 years of history and twisted tales.

 Those who have taken Secrets of St. Augustine Ghost Tours rave about Dion’s delivery, interesting stories and intimate experience.
 Adults and children are welcome but should book in advance.
 This tour often sells out and does not run on Sundays.

 A Ghostly Encounter

 This 90-minute tour offers guests the chance to rent ghost-hunting equipment.
 While walking, use the equipment to monitor supernatural activity.
 Guests visit several sites, including two cemeteries and a building that sits on a Native American village and burial ground.

 During this tour, guides encourage visitors to look for ghosts, investigate and take pictures.
 One of the favorite stops is a haunted house full of spooky vibes.
 A Ghostly Encounter suits adolescents and adults, and reservations are recommended.

 Need an option for families with school-age children?
 Check out Ghosts and Gravestones, which combines spooky tales with costumes, acting and fun scenes.
 This tour delivers stories in over-the-top ways, so all ages enjoy the tour and some silliness.